5/11/2026 - technology-and-innovation

 All trading material shared in this note comes from authors whose work has been evaluated and promoted by the CMT.

-The association was founded in 1973 by Ralph Acampora, John Brooks, and John Greeley, stemming from informal meetings of technical analysts that began in New York in 1967.
-Over the following decades, Acampora and the association worked to legitimize the discipline, a goal they finally achieved by gaining recognition from FINRA and the SEC (U.S.).
+The association was founded in 1973 by Ralph Acampora, John Brooks, and John Greeley, starting from informal meetings of technical analysts that began in New York in 1967.
+Over the following decades, Acampora and the association worked to legitimize the discipline, a goal they finally achieved by obtaining recognition from FINRA and the SEC (U.S.).

 Technical considerations:

-• I selected 6 on-chain indicators: 1) Realized Price UTXO (1d-1s), 2) NUPL - Net Unrealized Profit/Loss of Holders, 3) Apparent Demand Growth, 4) Fund Holdings (Wall Street ETFs), 5) Realized Price UTXO (1s-1m), and 6) Realized Price UTXO (1m-3m), and I show them using 3 Japanese chart methods: 1) Renko, 2) Traditional Candles, and 3) Heikin-Ashi Inspired Candles.
+• I selected 6 on-chain indicators: 1) Realized Price UTXO (1d-1s), 2) NUPL - Net Unrealized Profit/Loss of Holders, 3) Apparent Demand Growth, 4) Holdings of Funds (Wall Street ETFs), 5) Realized Price UTXO (1s-1m), and 6) Realized Price UTXO (1m-3m), showcasing them with 3 methods of Japanese charting: 1) Renko, 2) Traditional Candles, and 3) Heikin-Ashi Inspired Candles.

-• Most of these indicators are commonly represented in line or area format of the same color.
+• Most of these indicators are commonly represented in line or area format in the same color and on a daily timeframe.

-• All price values that are noted in yellow correspond to the market price of Bitcoin (closes or highs), they are NOT values of the indicators.
-Specifically, what you are about to see are price annotations above the on-chain market indicators to allow for a complete analysis of BTC.
+• All price values noted in yellow correspond to the market price of Bitcoin (closes or highs), they are NOT values of the indicators.
+Specifically, what you are about to see are price annotations over on-chain market indicators, to conduct a complete analysis of BTC.

 • This work is public and auditable.